Batac is a city of over 55,000 in Ilocos Norte.

 Understand

 [edit]Batac is a relatively young city, which have only gained its cityhood in 2007.
-It is about 17 km (11 mi) from the capital at Laoag
+It is about 17 km (11 mi) from the provincial capital, Laoag

 The city does have its share on Philippine history.
 Founded by the Augustinians as a town in 1587, Batac is home to historical figures, from the revolutionary general Artemio Ricarte to the infamous Marcos family.